Undergraduate Student Examination Handbook 2017-2018

-35. Each year some students engage in unacceptable academic practice.
+35. Each year some students engage in Unacceptable Academic Practice https://www.aber.ac.uk/en/aqro/handbook/regulations/uap/.
 This is defined by the University as an act whereby a student may obtain an unpermitted advantage, regardless of the intention and the outcome.
 Any actions that occur in relation to the assessment process may be considered to be unacceptable academic practice, whether occurring in relation to formal examinations, coursework, other forms of assessments, or the presentation of special circumstances to examination boards.
 Examples of unacceptable academic practice include plagiarism, collusion in submitted assignments, fabrication of evidence or data, and the introduction of unauthorised materials into formal examinations.
 Students who commit unacceptable academic practice will face penalties which reflect the extent and nature of the act.
-The Regulation on Unacceptable Academic Practice will be published on the University website.

 Please note that all appeals must be made within 10 working days from the date of the publication of results.
 Students cannot appeal against their Semester 1 results at the end of the session.

 NB:Appeals will only be considered if a student can provide good reasons why the grounds for appeal were not made known to the relevant Examining Board before it made its decision.

 39. Students with individual requirements should read the guidance entitled “Exams & Assessments” which can be found at https://www.aber.ac.uk/en/student-support/current-students/exams-assessments /.